chris-mendoza/doc-site/docs/docs/about_me.md

 - Managed automated build and continuous software integration in CircleCI and Jenkins.
 - Performed maintenance on high profile MySQL databases utilizing cluster and/or replication.

-#### Windows Administrator - Rackspace Hosting - (2013-2014)
+#### Windows Administrator - Rackspace Corporate Windows - (2013-2014)

 - Customer-Facing Hybrid Cloud and Dedicated Windows based Support.
 - Built and maintained various scripts in Powershell and Batch to manage fleets of Windows.
 - Performed routine maintenance on common Microsoft Services such as: Active Directory, DNS, IIS, MSSQL, Remote Desktop Server.
 - Implemented networking solutions that securely connected datacenter hardware to cloud resources.
-- Worked with data center operations to rescue and troubleshoot server hardware.
+- Involved in high level decisions and maintenances on business critical MSSQL and Domain Clusters.

 #### Linux Administrator - Rackspace Cloud - (2011-2013)